Dani has recently become interested in the awesome world of "The Elder Scrolls" and loves coming up with new, interesting builds.

 A High Elf, disgusted and betrayed by the Thalmor, seeks refuge in the foreign land of Skyrim and plan his revenge.
-He finds a cause to fight for in the Stormcloak Rebellion and the love of a Nord he meets on his long travels.

 You lived a childhood of decadence in the Summerset Isles, children of two powerful Thalmor officers.
 You were a prodigy among your peers, showing great prowess in Destruction magic and rivaling many others in Conjuration.
 While you proved a natural in the Arcane Arts, you also showed an interest in traditional Elven smithing practices, sneaking out to see the nearest forge after your lessons.

 It wasn't long until your tutors reached their capacity - you had learned everything that could be taught.
 Your proud parents decided it was time to show you the family business - the Thalmor interrogation room.
 You were mortified - helpless victims tortured for useless information in unspeakable ways, with the very same spells you had mastered.

 Your mind hazy, you wake up in the same binds you saw just moments before.
 You were captured and taken prisoner in your own country.
 The Thalmor spat words of treason in your face while your once-beloved parents looked shamefully on.
 In your disgust, you incinerated half the building, losing prisoners and destroying government property.
 You are now a threat to the Aldmeri Dominion and can no longer be trusted - so the rehabilitation begins.